 REMEMBER THAT OUR OCTOBER (15th) AND JANUARY (14th) LECTURES WILL BE HELD IN THE PERFORMING ARTS CENTRE - SEE THE SITE MAP.See our 2019-20 list of great lectures here.
 Prospective members and guests are welcome to attend lectures for a small donation.
 If you would like to know more please contact us here.

-New Volunteering Opportunities See our Young Arts page for our latest project - the Shakespeare Schools Foundation 2019 productions at The Tobacco Factory.
-And our Church Recording page for our exciting new plan.
+New Volunteering Opportunity See our Church Recording page for our exciting new plan.

 As well as lectures the society offers study days including day trips, short holidays of two to three days during the year and a longer foreign holiday each year in May.
 Previous destinations include those which are local such as Salisbury, slightly further afield such as the Lake District and further again such as Vienna.